wirekang/mouseable/README.md

 * When activation key does not change, please terminate mouseable from taskbar and restart it.
 * Using [WIN + ?] is not recommended because sometimes it may not work.
+* Settings will be reset silently if there are big changes.

 # Contributing